noyesno/marklit/src/marklit.md

 Marklit - Markdown + Literate Programming
 =========================================
-%keyword:  expander
++ keyword:  expander
-%language: tcl vim
++ language: tcl vim

 "marklit" start with the idea of implement Literate Programming using markdown as markup for text.